 Located across the river in An Hoi, the lanterns are the star of the show here.
 Hanging overhead by the thousands and displayed in shops for sale, their colorful glow creates a delightful ambiance as you wander through the shops selling everything from silk products to tasty banh mi sandwiches.

 Just like at the Central Market, bargaining is the name of the game here, so if you’re shopping and not just wandering through in awe of the glowing lanterns, be prepared to haggle for a decent price.
 I usually offer under half of whatever the original price was and work up from there until I hit my maximum.
 If you find someone who is unwilling to budge, just move on.
 There are plenty of vendors and many are offering the exact same products for sale.

-The Night Market is open every day from 5pm until 11pm, but be sure to time your visit for sometime after the sun has gone down to see the lanterns illuminated.
-Definitely take a walk along the Thu Bon River on this side of Hoi An as well.
-There are lots of great restaurants to check out if you didn’t fill up on street food at the market!
+The Night Market is open every day from 5pm until 11pm, but be sure to time your visit sometime after the sun has gone down to see the lanterns illuminated.
+Definitely take a walk along the Thu Bon River on this side of the city as well.
+There are lots of great restaurants to check out if you didn’t fill up on street food at the market.

 Try as Many Foods as You Can

 You won’t have any trouble finding places to eat either.
 Hoi An is somewhat of a foodie destination in Vietnam, so the amount of cafes, coffee shops, and restaurants in the Ancient Town is almost equal to that of tailors and souvenir shops, which is to say there are plenty.
-For a few suggestions on where and what to eat while you’re in Hoi An, check out the post linked below.
+For a few suggestions on where and what to eat, check out the post linked below.